osmandapp/web/main/docs/user/plugins/ski-maps.md

 <InfoIncompleteArticle/>

-Ski map view shows winter colors and pistes - ski paths down a mountain or cross-country - as well as cableways, chairlifts, amenities and services nearby, which are useful in navigating through the destinations like recreational areas, ski resorts, and terrain parks.
+**Ski Map View** - shows winter colors and trails - downhill or cross-country ski trails - as well as cable cars, chairlifts, facilities and services nearby, which is useful for navigating destinations such as recreation areas, ski resorts and terrain parks.

 ## Overview

-To illustrate skiing location and amenities, most resorts and parks provide their piste map/trail map.
-OsmAnd Ski Map shows known/popular ski touring trails, officially approved ski areas and piste maps of most ski resorts on the northern and southern hemispheres, in Europe, Scandinavia, central Asia, Japan, North America, and other.
+To show the location and skiing opportunities, most resorts and parks provide their own trail maps.
+OsmAnd Ski Map shows known/popular slopes, officially approved ski areas, and trail maps of most ski resorts in the northern and southern hemispheres, Europe, Scandinavia, Central Asia, Japan, North America, and other countries.

 The Piste Maps of [OpenStreetMap](https://www.openstreetmap.org/#map=16/51.5110/0.0550) is the source of data for OsmAnd Ski Map.
 Combined with the default vector maps, the Ski Map of OsmAnd preserves its accuracy and benefits from a variety of contributors, like: ski resorts, lift operators, instructors, eager mountaineers, winter sports enthusiasts, etc.

 OsmAnd Ski Map is delivered as part of the default vector maps, and does not require any extra downloading.
 However, it is disabled by default.
 The plugin allows you quickly to enable OsmAnd Ski Map and start to use it.
 OsmAnd Ski Map is one of the [Map Styles](../map/vector-maps.md) that provide extra capabilities by highlighting some objects, while making other less viable.

-With the profiles configured individually, it is possible to prepare a Skiing profile specifically for skiing.
+If you customize profiles, you can prepare a Skiing profile specifically for skiing.
 It will highlight an assorted amount of winter and ski related information on the map.
 Below are two profiles: the left-hand one is for skiing, the other one is for driving.
 And the profile for skiing highlights pistes, aerial ways, winter colors, etc. - the map objects useful when navigating through the ski area.

 <Tabs groupId="operating-systems">